paulstothard/helpful_commands/README.md

 ## Version control with Git

-See [Github's Git documentation](https://help.github.com/en) for more information
+See [GitHub's Git documentation](https://help.github.com/en) for more information

 ### Create a new Git repository